 The Betrayed Cousin – Matilda

 Castle Rising was built during a time of civil war and anarchy, and possibly in direct response to that national upheaval.
-One chronicler, Robert de Torigni, suggests that as many as 126 castles were built in England during this period.
+The anonymous Winchester chronicler, writing wearily about the late 1130s says: “there was no man of any rank or standing in England who did not build anew and munition his fortifications.”
+Another chronicler, Robert de Torigni, suggested that as many as 126 castles were built in England during this period.

 Although he had made careful plans for his succession, when Henry I died in 1135 an eighteen year civil war broke out.
 Henry’s only legitimate son, William Adelin, had drowned in the White Ship disaster in 1120, so the king had appointed his daughter, Matilda, as heir.
 However, she was out of the country when her father died and the barons were unhappy about a woman succeeding to the throne.
 Her cousin, Stephen, treacherously claimed the crown.